 Some Words About, Well, Words

 Words matter, don’t they?
+They can hurt and they can heal.
 Have you ever stopped to consider the power of words and how much they influence what we think and what we do?
 Words are vehicles that carry truth or lies, and they can sow peace or destruction.
 Remember that poem from Carl Sandburg: “Look out how you use proud words.
 When you let proud words go it is not easy to call them back.
 They wear long boots, hard boots, they walk off proud; they can’t hear you calling — Look out how you use proud words.”

 Words as Jewels